 Since Carr’s time, there has been a distinct and traceable decline in the historical study of the Russian revolution.
 The failure of today’s historians to produce an objective and intelligent account of the revolution has more to do with current politics than it does with just bad academic standards and this is despite having access to archives that Carr could have only dreamed of.
 In fact, outside the confines of the International Committee of the Fourth International, there has been no historian that has bettered Carr’s work.

 It is not within the realm of this review to examine the current state of Russian historiography suffice to say it is at a very low ebb.
-Far from being objective historical studies, many of the books appearing lately have been hagiographies and very right wing ones at that.
+Far from being objective historical studies, many of the books appearing lately have been hagiographies and very right-wing ones at that.
 Many of them do not even retain minimal academic standards.

 One such book is Robert Service’s biography of Trotsky according to David North “Trotsky: A Biography is a crude and offensive book, produced without respect for the most minimal standards of scholarship.
 Service’s “research,” if one wishes to call it that, has been conducted in bad faith.
 His Trotsky is not history, but, rather, an exercise in character assassination.
 Service is not content to distort and falsify Trotsky’s political deeds and ideas.
 Frequently descending to the level of a grocery store tabloid, Service attempts to splatter filth on Trotsky’s personal life.
-Among his favorite devices is to refer to “rumors” about Trotsky’s intimate relations, without even bothering to identify the rumor’s source, let alone substantiate its credibility”.
+Among his favourite devices is to refer to “rumours” about Trotsky’s intimate relations, without even bothering to identify the rumour’s source, let alone substantiate its credibility”.

 In conclusion, I am not saying Carr is without flaws and limitations.
 His work, however, will “remain a significant and enduring landmark in historical writing devoted to the Bolshevik revolution.
 “It will take a very great historian to better his work.
 In today’s climate, I for one am not holding my breath.